AnalogJ/lexicon/CONTRIBUTING.md

 ## Test recordings

-Now run the `py.test` suite again.
-It will automatically generate recordings for your provider:
+Now you need to run the `py.test` suite again, but in a different mode: the live tests mode.
+In default test mode, tests are replayed from existing recordings.
+In live mode, tests are executed against the real DNS provider API, and recordings will automatically be generated for your provider.

+To execute the `py.test` suite using the live tests mode, execute py.test with the environment variable `LEXICON_LIVE_TESTS` set to `true` like below:

-	py.test tests/providers/test_foo.py
+	LEXICON_LIVE_TESTS=true py.test tests/providers/test_foo.py

 If any of the integration tests fail on your provider, you'll need to delete the recordings that were created, make your changes and then try again.